 Solubenol - A water soluble wormer used for the treatment of worm infestations caused by large roundworm, caecal worm and capillaria worms.
 This is often used commercially so will sometimes be in stock at your vets.

 Ivermectin - An anti-parasite medication, effective against most worms (not tapeworm), mites and some lice including scaly leg mite and northern fowl mite.
 Ivermectin pour-on / drops is applied to the skin.
 Unlicensed for use in poultry so should only be purchased and used at the advice of your vet.

 Panacur - A wormer that is commonly used for cats and dogs but is a broad spectrum wormer that some vets may prescribe for poultry.
 Unlicensed for use in poultry and only available on prescription from your vet.

 Herbal products -may- only reduce worm numbers and may not be as effective as using a chemical wormer.
-The approach I have taken with my own birds is to use herbal / organic products on a monthly basis but still use chemical wormers (Flubenvet) every 6 months routinely and would use Flubenvet if my birds had a suspected or confirmed worm problem.
+The approach I have taken with my own birds is to use herbal / organic products on a monthly basis but still use chemical wormers (Flubenvet) every 6 months routinely and would use Flubenvet if my birds had a suspected worm problem.

 Verm-X (click to see my review) is the market leader and is suitable for use in Organic production.